seanjyi/dorm-dollars/README.md

 [Eric Li](https://www.linkedin.com/in/ericli0721/),
 [Sean Yi](https://www.linkedin.com/in/seanjyi/)

 ### Application architecture
 This full-stack application was built using **React** for the frontend, **Flask** for the backend, and **Google Cloud Postgres** as a database.
 We also used **CanvasJS** to create graphs, and leveraged **Vite** as a build tool.

 <img src="/media/app_architecture.png" width="600">

+Our planned wireframes, and database schema can be found in [planning.md](planning.md).

 ### Frontend